 Higher education includes all the fields of study pursued after passing the senior secondary examination or its equivalent exam.
 It includes vocational as well as regular courses.

-No, deduction under section 80E of Income Tax Act can only be claimed if the loan is taken from a financial or charitable institution.
+No, deduction under section 80E of the Income Tax Act can only be claimed if the loan is taken from a financial or charitable institution.

 Hey @sushil_verma